What Is a Credit Report?

 Most of the time hard inquiries will negatively impact your credit slightly, so you want to avoid accessing your report in this way too often.
 Be sure to pay attention here.
 If there are hard inquiries you don’t recognize, it’s a very good indicator that you’re the victim of identity theft.

-How To Dispute Something on Your Credit Report?
+How To Dispute Something on Your Credit Report

 So if you’re being vigilant, you’re checking your credit reports from all three bureaus at least once a year.
 This will ensure there are no mistakes or fraudulent items negatively impacting your scores.

 But what do you do if you find something you don’t recognize?
 What if there’s something suspicious?
 Do you have any recourse to dispute your credit report?
-These are all great questions.

 Luckily the three major credit bureaus — Equifax, Experian, and TransUnion — have mechanisms in place to resolve disputes.
 It’s free to dispute an item on your credit report, and both the credit reporting bureau and the information provider (the company or organization that’s giving financial information to the bureau) are legally obligated to respond to your dispute in a timely manner.